 The role of public transport is wide ranging.
-Public transport services contribute to economic growth and productivity by easing road congestion, providing access to markets and employment, and making more efficient use of existing networks and infrastructure.
-Public transport is also important from a social and environmental perspective.
-It provides affordable options for people unable to travel by private means and provides benefits in terms of reduced air, noise and visual pollution, plus reduced energy use.
+It contributes to economic growth and productivity by easing road congestion, providing access to jobs and markets, and making more efficient use of existing networks and infrastructure.
+Public transport is also important from a social and environmental perspective, providing safe and affordable travel for people who can't or don't want to hop into a car for their trip.
+The more people use public transport, the greater the reduction in air, noise and visual pollution, and energy use.

 The Wellington region has a strong culture of public transport use.
-More than 35 million passenger transport trips were made in 2009/10 and this is expected to increase steadily.
-This trend emphasises how important it is that we strive to improve all aspects of public transport, including planning, operation and infrastructure investment.
+More than 35 million passenger trips were made in 2009/10 and this is increase steadily over the medium, term.
+The demand highlights how important it is to improve all aspects of public transport, including planning, operation and infrastructure investment.

 The biggest issue for us is affordability.
-Reliance on government subsidies and farebox recovery will continue to be a challenge, given the increasing costs we are seeing, particularly in relation to bus inflation costs, exchange rates and fuel costs.
+Reliance on government funding and passenger fares will continue to be a challenge, given the increasing costs we are seeing, particularly in relation to bus inflation costs, exchange rates and the piece of fuel.

-Having a structured approach to our management of public transport is the first necessary step - hence the preparation of this Public Transport Plan, which specifies how we will give effect to the requirements of the public transport components of the Regional Land Transport Strategy.
-Our overall objective is to achieve an affordable, integrated, safe, responsive and sustainable land transport system in an effective and efficient manner.
+Having a structured approach to our management of public transport is an important step - hence the preparation of this Wellington Regional Public Transport Plan (PT Plan), which specifies how we will meet the requirements of the public transport components of the Regional Land Transport Strategy.
+Our overall vision is for a modern, effective and efficient integrated public transport network that contributes to sustainable economic growth and increased productivity while also providing for the social needs of the community.

-This PT Plan is an update and realignment of the previous Regional Passenger Transport Plan, developed in 2007.
-An important new element to this Plan is that it proposes using a layered service approach to specify consistent service levels for key public transport networks in the region.
-It also describes how they will be delivered.
-This will not only assist transport operators and Greater Wellington in setting service levels, but will also provide certainty to the community about expectations for the services for which they are helping to pay.
-Another important element is the farebox recovery policy that identifies how costs are shared between passengers, government and the region.
+This PT Plan replaces the previous Regional Passenger Transport Plan which was adopted in 2007.
+An important new element is the use of what we are calling a layered service approach to specify consistent service levels for key public transport networks in the region.
+The Plan also describes how they will be delivered.
+This will assist Greater Wellington and transport operators in setting service levels and allow the wider community and users to clarify expectations about the services to which they contribute through rates and fares.

+Another important element is the fare box recovery policy that identifies how costs are shared between passengers, government and the region.

-A future network plan, based on the layered service approach, is set out in section 7.1.2.
-It identifies the main public transport corridors across the region and is intended to guide current and future service provision, as well as enabling people to make informed decisions about where they live and work.
+A future network plan, based on the layered service approach, is set out in section 4.2.
+It identifies the main public transport corridors across the region and will guide current and future service provision, as well as enabling people to make informed decisions about where they live and work.